wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_calls.md

 Note that any option (besides `progress`) can be omitted altogether in subsequent progressive calls.
 Not having to repeat (and not being able to change) options is more in tune with the concept of a media stream where options are set up initially, and the source (*Caller*) only needs to keep uploading more data thereafter.

-For reference, the list of options that only take effect on the initial progressive call includes:
+For reference, here is a list of options that take effect upon the initial progressive call (and for the duration of the entire request):

 - `CALL.Options.disclose_me|bool`
 - `CALL.Options.ppt_cipher|string`